 When you have AC troubles and it is not the filter or thermostat, check around your interior unit for water.
 If you find some, simply clear out your drainage hose with a stiff brush or wire.

 Finally, if all these suggestions above still do not fix your AC, you have probably done all the air conditioning repair troubleshooting you are able to as a DIY job.
-It is now time to call a trusted professional.
+It is now time to call a trusted professional for AC repairs near you.

 When You Need Expert HVAC Contractors Call Hoover